cptanalatriste/isula/README.md

 # Isula: A Framework for Ant Colony Algorithms

 Isula allows an easy implementation of Ant-Colony Optimization algorithms using the Java Programming Language.
-It contains the common elements present in the meta-heuristic to allow algorithm designers the reutilization of common behaviours.
+It contains the common elements present in the meta-heuristic to allow algorithm designers the reutilization of common behaviors.
 With Isula, solving optimization problems with Ant Colony can be done in few lines of code.

 Isula in Action
 ---------------
 To get into speed, here are some samples of optimization problems solved with Isula algorithms:
-* The Flow-Shop Schedulling problem, using Max-Min Ant System: https://github.com/cptanalatriste/ACOImageSegmentationWithIsula
+* The Flow-Shop Scheduling  problem, using Max-Min Ant System: https://github.com/cptanalatriste/ACOImageSegmentationWithIsula
 * Binary Image Segmentation using Ant System: https://github.com/cptanalatriste/ACOImageThresholdingWithIsula
 * Image Clustering using Max-Min Ant System: https://github.com/cptanalatriste/ACOImageSegmentationWithIsula